 Released On 2nd Jun 2023

-Our range of marine radio equipment is suitable for use on most seagoing craft, from small pleasure craft to super-yachts, ferries and boatyards, all around the world.
+Our range of VHF marine radio equipment is suitable for use on most seagoing craft, from small pleasure craft to super-yachts, ferries and boatyards, all around the world.
 In this guide, we've carefully selected radios that include useful features for maritime communication between vessels and ship-to-shore, as well as our suggestions for the best radio for interior cabin crew, the best radio for deck and engine room personnel, and the best full-dispay models.

-We supply marine radio equipment to yacht fitters, ferries and boatyards but we are equally happy to advise owners of private vessels about their radio requirements.
+We supply VHF marine radio equipment to yacht fitters, ferries and boatyards, as well as owners of private and commercial vessels.
 If this is your first purchase of a marine radio, take advantage of our free expert advice - our friendly team can talk you through the various features and help you make the right choice.